juchong/racecar_ws/README.md

 *$ git submodule init*
 *$ git submodule update*

+If you wish to update the submodules while cloning your repo use this command.

+*$ git clone --recurse-submodules git@gitlab.analog.com:ATS_Technology_Group/ROS_Projects/racecar_ws.git*

 You can checkout the individual node repos urls in the .gitmodules file.

 You can learn more about submodules here: https://git-scm.com/book/en/v2/Git-Tools-Submodules